-At the Gavi COVAX AMC Summit “One World Protected” in June 2021, PagerDuty – a cloud computing company specializing in a SaaS incident response platform for IT departments – became a new partner to Gavi with a contribution of US$ 200,000.
-The donation will be matched by the Gavi Matching Fund, a public-private funding mechanism to support Gavi programme.
+At the Gavi COVAX AMC Summit “One World Protected” in June 2021, PagerDuty – a cloud computing company specialising in a SaaS incident response platform for IT departments – became a new partner to Gavi with a contribution of $200,000.
+The donation will be matched by the Gavi Matching Fund, a public-private funding mechanism to support Gavi programmes.

 PagerDuty is part of a collective effort mobilised to seed a matching campaign by a new coalition of companies including Russell Reynolds Associates, Salesforce and Workday supported by Go Give One campaign and Pledge 1%.

-This contribution shows PagerDuty’s commitment to help creating a responsive world where everyone has access to healthcare that allows them to thrive—including and especially those who have historically been economically or socially marginalized.
+This contribution shows PagerDuty’s commitment to help creating a responsive world where everyone has access to healthcare that allows them to thrive – including and especially those who have historically been economically or socially marginalised.